 Myth 4: Dog Urine Spots Can Be Prevented With Food Supplements

-Myth 5: Dog Pee Damage Can Be Cured By Sprinkling a)Baking Soda, b)Gypsum, c)Dishwashing Detergent, d)Other Random Household Product
+Myth 5: Dog Pee Damage Can Be Cured With Household Products

-Ultimately, says Harivandi, remember what is really important.
+Ultimately, Harivandi says, remember what is really important.
 “Your dog will grow old and eventually you will have to say goodbye.
 Let them have a good time.
 You can replace and reseed a lawn.
 Remember that a damaged lawn is a lot easier to replace than a relationship with that beloved pet.”